todogroup/ospolandscape/README.md

 ![OSPO Landscape Logo](images/left-logo.svg)

-This landscape is intended as a map to explore the OSPO Ecosystem, and also shows the member companies of the TODO Group.
+This landscape is intended as a map to explore the OSPO Ecosystem (Adopters and tools), and also shows the OSPO Associates and member organizatons of the TODO Group.
 It is modelled after the Cloud Native Computing Foundation (CNCF) [landscape](https://landscape.cncf.io) and based on the same [open source code](https://github.com/cncf/landscape2).

 ## Current Version